Kraisie/RoleWatcher/README.md

 the database while the bot is running is to use the developer profile; **THAT PROFILE WILL WIPE YOUR DATABASE ON EACH RESTART SO DO NOT USE IT OUTSIDE OF DEVELOPMENT!!!** \
 Please do not play around in the database if you do not know what you are doing!
-Almost everything can be controlled with Discord commands or by using th features described in this README.
+Almost everything can be controlled with Discord commands or by using the features described in this README.
 There is no need to touch the database at all.

 ## Credits